The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Photo © The Cenote Guy

-Thanks to the cenotes and the jungle, the region of Puerto Morelos is a great destination for adventure seekers.
+Thanks to the cenotes and the jungle, Puerto Morelos is a great destination for adventure seekers.

 You can go ATVing, ziplining, descend rugged trails, cliff jump into cenotes, and go biking through the jungle.